plan-systems/design-docs/proof-of-correctness.md

 - ...then **C** can elect to "hard fork" **𝓛<sub>C</sub>** to an earlier time state, where specified members are delisted from the member registry.

 #### Real-World Security Provisioning
-- If/When it is discovered that a member's private keys are known to be either lost or possibly comprised, a "keyring halt" can be immediately initiated such that any actor in possession of said keys will have no further read or write access to **C**.
+- If/When it is discovered that a member's private keys are known to be either lost or possibly comprised, a "[keyring halt](#keyring-halt)" can be immediately initiated such that any actor in possession of said keys will have no further read or write access to **C**.
-- Agents that can intitiate a [Keyring Halt] include:
+- Actors that can intitiate a keyring halt include:
-   - the afflicted member
+   - the afflicted member, _or_
    - a member peer (depending on community-global settings), _or even_
-   - an automated watchdog system for **C** (responding to malicious behavior)
+   - an automated watchdog system on **C** (responding to abnormal or malicious activity)
 - Following a keyring halt, the afflicted member's security state enters new "epoch" and incurs no additional security liabilty.
-That is, there are no potential "gotchas" sometime down the road if an adversary gains access to comprimised keys.
+That is, there are no potential "gotchas" sometime down the road if an adversary gains access to previously comprimised keys.

 #### Storage Portability
 - **C**, led by a coordinated admin effort, always has the ability to swap out CRDT technologies.